paralab/treu-web/index.md

 ## **Questions?**

-Please email reu-site-utah-ksoc@googlegroups.com.
-Also see our instructions by searching for  *REU Site: Trust and Reproducibility of Intelligent Computation* within the [**NSF ETAP Portal**](https://etap.nsf.gov/) website.
-Kindly do not send-in any personal information other than through the above site, and unless requested.
+See our instructions at our *REU Site: Trust and Reproducibility of Intelligent Computation* listed within the [**NSF ETAP Portal**](https://etap.nsf.gov/award/1125/opportunity/1354).
+For additional questions, please email reu-site-utah-ksoc@googlegroups.com (kindly do not send-in any personal information other than through the above site, and unless requested).

+--